-- The source countries, amounts, and percentage shares of total LNG imports in 2019 were
+- The source countries, amounts, and percentage shares of total LNG imports in 2020 were:

-The Everett regasification terminal near Boston, Massachusetts, receives most U.S. LNG imports, and in 2019, it receved 67% of total U.S. LNG imports and all from Trinidad and Tobago.
-Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont may have significant pipeline constraints when heating demand increases substantially during periods of very cold weather.
-LNG imports help to meet natural gas demand in New England because the region currently has limited pipeline interconnections with the Northeast and U.S. natural gas producing regions.
+The Everett regasification terminal near Boston, Massachusetts, receives most U.S. LNG imports, and in 2020, it receved 60% of total U.S. LNG imports; 95% from Trinidad and Tobago and 5% from Nigeria.
+New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, may have significant pipeline constraints when heating demand increases substantially during periods of very cold weather.
+LNG imports help to meet natural gas demand in New England because the region currently has limited pipeline interconnections with the Northeast and other U.S. natural gas producing regions.

-U.S. LNG export capacity increased from less than 1 billion cubic feet per day (Bcf/d) in 2016 to nearly 9 Bcf/d at the end of 2019.
+U.S. LNG export capacity increased from less than 1 billion cubic feet per day (Bcf/d) in 2015 to 10.8 Bcf/d at the end of 2020.
 In 2015, total U.S. LNG exports were about 28 Bcf to seven countries.
-In 2019, U.S. LNG exports reached a record high of about 1,819 Bcf to 38 countries, and LNG exports accounted for 39% of total U.S. natural gas exports.
-About half of LNG exports went to five countries in 2019.
+In 2020, U.S. LNG exports reached a record high of about 2,390 Bcf to 40 countries, and LNG exports accounted for 45% of total U.S. natural gas exports.
+About half of LNG exports went to five countries in 2020.

-- The top five destination countries, amounts exported, and percentage shares of total U.S. LNG exports in 2019 were
+- The top five destination countries, amounts exported, and percentage shares of total U.S. LNG exports in 2020 were:

 Sometimes, when natural gas prices are favorable to do so, the United States re-exports some of the LNG that it originally imported.
-In 2019, the United States re-exported about 0.2 Bcf to Japan and 0.3 Bcf to the United Kingdom.
+In 2020, the United States re-exported about 3 Bcf to Argentina, Brazil, and South Korea.

 LNG export terminals consume some of the natural gas delivered to the facility to operate the liquefaction equipment.
-The U.S. Energy Information Administration (EIA) estimates that about 15% of the volume of natural gas delivered to LNG export facilities is used for liquefaction.
-This consumption is not counted in the export volumes that EIA publishes.
+The U.S. Energy Information Administration (EIA) estimates that about 15% to 18% of the volume of natural gas delivered to LNG export facilities is used for liquefaction.1

 U.S. LNG exports are expected to increase in coming years as new U.S. LNG export capacity comes online.
 See detailed information about existing and under-construction large-scale U.S. liquefaction facilities (xls).